uriel1998/agaetr/README.md

 account name to send to using `toot auth`.
 Place this in `agaetr.ini` like so:

 `pixelfed = username@pixelfed.example.com`

+This sender will *only* send if there is an image retrieved.
+Content warnings and the like are applied.

 #### RSS via XMLStarlet